astroautomata/symbolic_regression.rs/README.md

 <h1 align="center">symbolic_regression.rs</h1>

-Experimental Rust port of [`SymbolicRegression.jl`](https://github.com/MilesCranmer/SymbolicRegression.jl).
+Rust port of [`SymbolicRegression.jl`](https://github.com/MilesCranmer/SymbolicRegression.jl) with support for WebAssembly.

+Try out a fully browser-based demo of WebAssembly-compiled symbolic regression [here](https://astroautomata.com/symbolic_regression.rs/).

 > [!WARNING]
 > This package is an **experiment**.
 The API is not stabilized, and you should expect large breaking changes in the syntax.